When you separate from the service or "get out" before you retire, you and your family may qualify for transitional health care options.

 Voluntary Separation Benefits

 If you voluntarily separate under the Special Separation Benefit (SSB) or the Voluntary Separation Incentive (VSI) options, you are entitled to all of the benefits provided for involuntarily separated members.
-Members who choose the SSB or VSI options (and their families) may continue their health benefits by enrolling in the Continued Health Care Benefit Program.
+Members who choose the SSB or VSI options (and their families) may qualify for temporary coverage through the Continued Health Care Benefit Program.

 National Guard/Reserve Members